Abla-Beatrice/The-Weather-Girls/README.md

 # Climate Change Visualization

-This project was completed by Abla, Kelsie and Winnie with a lot of help from Dr Boahemaa Adu-Oppong.
+This project was completed by Abla, Kelsie and Winnie with invaluable assistance from Dr Boahemaa Adu-Oppong.

 We are creating an interactive dashboard looking at various aspects of climate change Using Python APIs, Pandas, SQL, HTML/CSS, D3.js, JavaScript